Parliamentary.ai

 Groups Affected

-• Clinicians and healthcare professionals: New responsibilities and duties related to assessments, treatment decisions, and documentation.
+• Clinicians and healthcare professionals: Face changes in their responsibilities regarding treatment decisions, documentation, and consultations.

 Powered by nyModel